The Maine Wire

 Facebook Twitter LinkedIn Email

-The United States Supreme Court has allowed the newly redrawn congressional map of Texas to stand by overturning a lower court’s ruling Monday.
+The United States Supreme Court has greenlit the use of Texas’ newly redrawn congressional map by overturning a lower court’s ruling Monday.

-Last year, the Court allowed the map to be used temporarily, a decision that was made permanent this week, solidifying its use in the upcoming midterm elections and beyond.
+Last year, the Court allowed the map to be used on a temporary basis, but Monday’s ruling made this decision permanent, solidifying its use in the upcoming midterm elections and beyond.

-At the time, the Justices granted Texas’ request for a stay, agreeing that the state was likely to succeed on the merits of its case.
+In December of 2025, the Justices granted Texas’ request for a stay, finding that the state was likely to succeed on the merits of its case.

-Justices Elena Kagan, Sonia Sotomayor, and Ketanji Brown Jackson dissented from the majority, arguing that the temporary ruling “disrespects the work of a District Court that did everything one could ask to carry out its charge — that put aside every consideration except getting the issue before it right.”
+Justices Elena Kagan, Sonia Sotomayor, and Ketanji Brown Jackson dissented from the majority at the time, arguing that the temporary ruling “disrespects the work of a District Court that did everything one could ask to carry out its charge — that put aside every consideration except getting the issue before it right.”

 When the Court considered a similar request out of California, the decision was unanimous.